dragonraij/100daysofcode/htmlcss/14ArmandoPerez/readme.txt

-Bass Music
+Armando Perez
 =========

-Bass is a music app where you can listen to your favourite beats.
-They require a home page to showcase their app and services

-This project starts of with basic html and css skelaton and graphic assets.
-Have to make use of bootstrap and modern webpage design to create the landing page
+Armando requires a website to display a page where to display a portfolio of images.

+This project uses provided assets to create a landing page to display a portfolio of images.
+The project will require the creation of all styling and make use of existing bootstrap components to create a grid of images.

-Created by Raj Prasad 15 July 2016
+Created by Raj Prasad 16 July 2016
 As part of the 100 day coding challenge

          _           _                       _